 - Adopting The Hurt Child – Gregory C. Keck (foster or older child adoption)

 - Parenting Adopted Adolescents – Gregory C. Keck (teens)

-- Pieces of Me: Who do I Want to Be – EMK Press (teens)
+- Pieces of Me: Who do I Want to Be – Robert Ballard, EMK Press (teens)

 - Beneath The Mask: Understanding Adopted Teens – Debbie Riley (teens)

 Just because I’m done with this 10 Days series doesn’t mean I’m done with the topic of adoption!
-We’re in process of adopting again, and I’ll be sharing more about that as we go along.
+Writing this while in the process of adopting for the second time has been good timing for me, and I’ll be sharing more about that as we go along.
 It’s already so different this time than it was when we adopted Lindsey.
-Doing this series has made me think of even MORE specific things I’d like to write about in regards to adoption, but if I’d included it ALL in these posts, your eyes would have totally glazed over with my way-long posts!!
+Doing this series has made me think of even more I’d like to write about in regards to adoption.
 So keep coming back, friends!
-(Or just subscribe!)
+(Or go ahead and subscribe!)

 - If We Want to Adopt, Where Do We Begin?